Overview of Key Stage 1

 Design and Technology

 Music is a powerful and unique form of communication that can change the way pupils feel, think and act.
-We aim to develop pupils’ understanding, knowledge, skills and enjoyment of music through an active involvement in composing, performing, listening and appraising.
+We aim to develop pupils’ understanding, knowledge, skills and enjoyment of music through an active involvement in composing, performing, listening and appraising through the Charanga music website.
 The children are encouraged to appreciate the richness of musical traditions in a variety of cultures, including our own and such instruments as African drums are played.
-Children’s level of concentration and audio skills are improved through listening to, repeating and creating rhythms.
-Singing practices are held weekly assembly and the children have music lessons where a range of percussion instruments are used and musical notation is introduced.
-We currently have a very talented music specialist who offers extra-curricular opportunities such as learning to play the ukulele, recorders and keyboards.
-Our music Advanced Skills Teacher (AST) also runs a ‘Chamber Choir’, ‘Movers and Groovers’ and the ‘Year 1 Warblers’ and outside performances are organised with these choirs.
+Children's concentration and audio skills are improved through listening to, repeating and creating rhythms and different genres are introduced and discussed.
+Singing practices are held in weekly assemblies and the children have music lessons where a range of percussion instruments are used and musical notation is introduced.
+In terms of extra-curricular activities, we currently have a very talented music specialist who offers opportunities to learn how to play the ukulele, recorder, piano and leads the school choir.
+Outside performances are often organised with the choir.

 The purpose of physical education is to enable all pupils to work towards becoming independently active within the school and community, as well as increasing children’s confidence and well-being.